Is Celsius Bad for You? Fact Checking & Ingredient Analysis

 Why Do People Think Celsius Drinks Are Bad for You?

-Often used as a pre-workout or midday pick-me-up, Celsius energy drinks appeals to those looking to enhance performance and stay active.
+Often used as a pre-workout or midday pick-me-up, Celsius energy drinks appeals to those looking to improve performance and stay active.

 However, concerns exist about its high caffeine content and active ingredients like guarana, taurine, and green tea extract.